-During his lifetime, the political and cultural landscape of the empire began to change dramatically and irrevocably in disturbing ways, at least for a pagan intellectual.
+During his lifetime, the political and cultural landscape of the Roman Empire changed dramatically and irrevocably for pagan intellectuals, and it did so in disturbing ways.
 Politically, the Roman Empire was shaken to its foundation by the massive incursion of Gothic tribes into northern Greece (Thrace) and their decisive victory over the imperial army at Adrianople (modern Edirne) in 378.
 Under Theodosius I, who reigned from 379 to 395, Christianity became the state religion, and in order to strengthen the adopted Nicene orthodoxy, the emperor sought to curtail heresy of any form, both Christian and pagan.

-In 425, a few years before Syrianus assumed leadership of the Academy, emperor Theodosius II and his wife Eudocia (a well-educated Christian convert, daughter of Leontius, a pagan educator at Athens and, hence, a colleague of Syrianus') founded what came to be the University of Constantinople: higher education in Rhetoric, Law and Philosophy was thereby placed under the patronage—and supervision—of the court.
+In 425, a few years before Syrianus assumed leadership of the Academy, emperor Theodosius II and his wife Eudocia (a well-educated Christian convert and daughter of Leontius, a pagan educator at Athens who was in a sense a colleague of Syrianus’) founded what came to be the University of Constantinople.
+In consequence, higher education in Rhetoric, Law and Philosophy was thereby placed under the patronage—and supervision—of the court.
 The survival of a private institution such as the Athenian School, in contrast, depended much on the capability, personality, and commitment of its individual members.
 It is in this context that we have to understand the sense of excitement and relief that prevailed (as Marinus relates in his Life of Proclus) when Proclus (410/2–485), a young committed pagan intellectual, arrived in Athens to join the school in 431.
-At first, Syrianus was suspicious of the new arrival, but when he observed Proclus openly worshipping the Moon, he agreed to accept him.
-Eventually, Marinus says, Syrianus “found in him the disciple and successor he had long been seeking” (Life 12).
-Proclus succeeded Syrianus as head of the School in 437, at the mere age of about twenty-six, while Syrianus' other talented student, Domninus, who was Jewish, returned to his home town of Larissa.
+At first, Syrianus was suspicious of the new arrival, but when he observed Proclus openly worshiping the Moon, he agreed to accept him.
+Eventually, Marinus says, Syrianus “found in him the disciple and successor he had long been looking for” (Life 12).
+Proclus succeeded Syrianus as head of the School in 437, at the mere age of about twenty-six, while Syrianus’ other, most talented student Domninus, who was Jewish, returned to his home town Larissa.

-From Marinus, we gather further evidence about Syrianus as a teacher.
-Whereas Plutarch confronted the “freshman” Proclus with works on more immediately appealing topics, Aristotle's De anima and Plato's Phaedo, Syrianus, once he had taken over instruction from Plutarch, subjected Proclus to a more rigorous and systematic philosophical training.
-In quick succession, they read practically the entire Aristotelian corpus together (“Aristotle's treatises on logic, ethics, politics, physics and … theology,” presumably in that order) in preparation for the study of Plato and, eventually, the Orphic Poems and Chaldaean Oracles.
-Syrianus gave Aristotle a firm place and function in the philosophical-theological curriculum of a student of Platonism; however, as we shall see, this subordination of Aristotle to Plato did not entail the conceit that the views of the two ancestral philosophers had to be in complete harmony.
-Aristotle took second place.
+From Marinus we can gather some further evidence about Syrianus as a teacher.
+Whereas Plutarch had introduced the “freshman” Proclus to somewhat more accessible works such as Aristotle’s De anima and Plato’s Phaedo, Syrianus, once he had taken over instruction from Plutarch, subjected Proclus to a much more rigorous and systematic philosophical training.
+In quick succession, they read practically the entire Aristotelian corpus together (“Aristotle’s treatises on logic, ethics, politics, physics and … theology,” presumably in that order) in preparation for the study of Plato and, eventually, the Orphic Poems and Chaldaean Oracles.
+Syrianus gave Aristotle a firm place and function in the philosophical-theological curriculum of a student of Platonism; however, as we shall see, this yoking together of Aristotle to Plato did not entail endorsement of the doctrine that the views of the two ancestral philosophers were in complete harmony.

-Apart from the texts written by Syrianus that survive and are discussed in more detail under (3) below, there is additional evidence for a much wider literary output.
-According to the Suda, a 10th century Byzantine encyclopedia, Syrianus wrote seven books of commentary on Homer, four on Plato's Republic, and two on the theology of Orpheus; treatises on the Homeric Gods, and on the agreement of Orpheus, Pythagoras and Plato on the subject of oracles (in no less than ten books); and other exegetical works.
-This list is evidently not complete because it fails explicitly to mention any work on Aristotle; nor do we have any means of verifying the attribution of these works to Syrianus.
-As such, it would not be unusual at all for a Platonic philosopher to write commentaries on Homer and Orphic poetry, given that these early literary texts were thought to be replete with hidden meaning and arcane revelations, and shortly before he died Syrianus is said to have offered to Proclus and his fellow student Domninus a course on either the Chaldean Oracles or the Orphic Poems.
+Apart from the texts written by Syrianus that survive and are discussed in more detail under (3) below, there is evidence for a much wider literary output.
+According to the Suda, a 10th century Byzantine encyclopedia, Syrianus wrote seven books of commentary on Homer, four on Plato’s Republic, two on the theology of Orpheus as well as treatises on the Homeric Gods, on the agreement of Orpheus, Pythagoras and Plato on the subject of oracles (in no less than ten books), and other exegetical works.
+This list is evidently not complete because it fails to mention any work on Aristotle; nor do we have any means of verifying the attribution of these works to Syrianus.
+As such, it would not be unusual at all for a Platonic philosopher to write commentaries on Homer and Orphic poetry, given that these early literary texts were thought to be replete with hidden meaning and arcane revelations.
+Moreover, shortly before his death Syrianus offered Proclus and Domninus a course on either the Chaldean Oracles or the Orphic Poems.

-Syrianus' work on Aristotle's Metaphysics is transmitted in some 18 manuscripts dating from the 15th and 16th centuries, two of which are superior to the others: the Parisinus Graecus 1896 and the Hamburgensis phil. gr.
-2. The surviving text does not offer a unified and comprehensive interpretation of the Metaphysics.
-For one thing, the commentary covers only four of the fourteen treatises that now make up the collection of work that came “after the Physics.”
-Moreover, Syrianus' work is a collection of three separate essays of quite different character and purpose, one essay on the aporetic book III (=Beta), one on book IV (=Gamma), and one on books XIII and XIV (Mu and Nu).
-Already the titles of these separate parts (regardless of whether they are Syrianus' own) indicate the differences:
+Syrianus’ work on Aristotle’s Metaphysics is transmitted in some 18 manuscripts dating from the 15th and 16th centuries, two of which, Parisinus Graecus 1896 and Hamburgensis phil. gr.
+2, are superior to the others.
+The extant text does not offer a unified and comprehensive interpretation of the Metaphysics.
+For one thing, the commentary covers only four of the fourteen treatises that now make up the collection of work that came “after the Physics”.
+In addition, Syrianus’ work is a collection of three separate essays of quite different character and purpose, one essay on the aporetic book III (=Beta), one on book IV (=Gamma), and one on books XIII and XIV (=Mu and Nu).
+Already the titles of these separate parts (regardless of whether they are Syrianus’ own) indicate the differences:

-The first essay is entitled “Syrianus, the Son of Philoxenus, about the Logical Difficulties and Topics Requiring Discussion in Book Beta of Aristotle's Metaphysics.”
+The first essay is entitled “Syrianus, the Son of Philoxenus, about the Logical Difficulties and Topics Requiring Discussion in Book Beta of Aristotle’s Metaphysics”.
 It begins, unusually, with hardly any introductory remarks at all.
-There is only a swift recapitulation of the subject-matter of books I and II (Α and little α) of the Metaphysics; it is clear that Syrianus had covered those books in his earlier lectures.
-Typically of him, Syrianus goes one by one through the aporiae raised by Aristotle on the subject-matter and methodology of ‘first philosophy’ and explains briefly how he himself thinks these difficulties ought to be resolved, not how Aristotle resolves them in subsequent books of the Metaphysics.
+There is only a swift recapitulation of the subject-matter of books I and II (Α and little α) of the Metaphysics.
+This suggests that Syrianus had covered those books in earlier lectures.
+Typically of him, Syrianus goes through the aporiae raised by Aristotle on the subject-matter and methodology of ‘first philosophy’, one by one, and in each case explains briefly how he himself thinks these difficulties ought to be resolved, not how Aristotle resolves them in subsequent books of the Metaphysics.

-The second, very short essay is entitled “A Course (ephodos) by Syrianus, the Son of Philoxenus, on Book Gamma of Aristotle's Metaphysics.”
-This book of the Metaphysics begins with an exposition of first philosophy as dealing with all of being, that is, with what is insofar it is, and the properties that belong in itself to anything that has being, and continues with a defense of the Law of Non-Contradiction (for any proposition P, it is not the case that both P and not-P).
-Syrianus discusses each of these main topics of the book, but keeps his own comments short because the book “has already been sufficiently elucidated by the most diligent Alexander (of Aphrodisias)” (54, 12f).
+The second, very short essay is entitled “A Course (ephodos) by Syrianus, the Son of Philoxenus, on Book Gamma of Aristotle’s Metaphysics”.
+This book of the Metaphysics begins with an exposition of first philosophy as dealing with being in general, that is, with what is insofar as it has being, as well as the properties that belong in and of itself to anything that has being.
+Aristotle then continues with a defense of the Law of Non-Contradiction (for any proposition P, it is not the case that both P and not-P) being one of these properties.
+Syrianus discusses each of these main topics of the book, but keeps his own comments short because, as he says, the book “has already been sufficiently elucidated by the most diligent Alexander (of Aphrodisias)” (54, 12f).